 The health benefits of swimming don’t stop there.
 Swimming is an endurance sport, and as such an excellent cardiovascular exercise.
 Swimming exercise reduces your blood pressure, strengthens your heart and improves your aerobic capacity.

 When you swim, your body is supported by the water.
-The water has a much greater density than air, and this limits the speed at which you can move in the water.
-These factors make swimming one of the best low-impact exercises than can even be practiced when other forms of exercise aren't possible:
+The water has a much higher density than air, and this limits the speed at which you can move in the water.
+These factors make swimming one of the best low-impact exercises that can even be practiced when other forms of exercise aren’t possible:

-- It can be practiced safely by elderly people.
+- It can be practiced safely by seniors.

 - Swimming can be practiced during the pregnancy.